Ski School Is In Session

 THE COACH SAYS…

-Ray Watkins is Alpine Team Head Coach at the National Ability Center and staff member of the Paralympic Alpine Skiing National Team.
-In 2010, Watkins was named United States Olympic Committee Paralympic Coach of the Year and the United States Ski Association International Adaptive Coach of the Year.
+Ray Watkins, former Alpine Team Head Coach at the National Ability Center and a former staff member of the Paralympic Alpine Skiing National Team, was named United States Olympic Committee Paralympic Coach of the Year and the United States Ski Association International Adaptive Coach of the Year in 2010.
 He’s taught a countless number of youth to ski properly and enjoy the thrill of racing.

 Once You’ve Learned Your Adaptive Technique…